Representation Stability for Disks in a Strip: Introduction

 The \emph{unordered configuration space of $n$ points in $X$}, denoted $C_{n}(X)$, is the quotient of $F_{n}(X)$ by the symmetric group action on the labels of the points:

 Stability patterns among the homology groups of configuration spaces of points have been studied for almost half a century.
-If $X$ is a connected non-compact finite type manifold of dimension $d\ge2$, McDuff \cite{mcduff1975configuration} and Segal \cite{segal1979topology} proved that the homology groups of the unordered configuration space of points in $X$ stabilize: if $n\gg k$, there is an isomorphism $H_{k}\big(C_{n}(X)\big)\xrightarrow{\sim}H_{k}\big(C_{n+1}(X)\big)$.
+If $X$ is a connected non-compact finite type manifold of dimension $d\ge2$, McDuff \cite{mcduff1975configuration} and Segal \cite{segal1979topology} proved that the homology groups of the unordered configuration space of points in $X$ stabilize: if $n\ge 2k+2$, there is an isomorphism $H_{k}\big(C_{n}(X)\big)\xrightarrow{\sim}H_{k}\big(C_{n+1}(X)\big)$.
 This is \emph{homological stability} for unordered configuration spaces of points.
-Church--Ellenberg--Farb proved that if $X$ is orientable, the homology groups of the ordered configuration space of points in $X$ stabilize in a representation-theoretic sense.
+Ordered configuration spaces of points do not exhibit homological stability as the rank of homology is polynomial in the number of points in the configuration space.
+However, Church--Ellenberg--Farb proved that if $X$ is orientable, the homology groups of the ordered configuration space of points in $X$ stabilize in a representation-theoretic sense.
 In particular, they proved that for fixed $k$, the sequence $H_{k}\big(F_{\bullet}(X)\big)$ has an algebraic structure called an FI\#-module structure, and this structure is finitely generated in degree at most $2k$ \cite{church2015fi}.
-This \emph{first-order representation stability} for ordered configuration spaces of points, which was extended to unorientable $X$ by Miller--Wilson \cite{miller2019higher}, proves that if $n>2k$, the decomposition of $H_{k}\big(F_{n}(X);\Q\big)$ into irreducible symmetric group representations is entirely determined by the decompositions of the $H_{k}\big(F_{m}(X);\Q\big)$ into irreducible symmetric group representations for all $m\le 2k$.
+This \emph{first-order representation stability} for ordered configuration spaces of points, which was extended to non-orientable $X$ by Miller--Wilson \cite{miller2019higher}, implies that if $n>2k$, the decomposition of $H_{k}\big(F_{n}(X);\Q\big)$ into irreducible symmetric group representations is entirely determined by the decompositions of the $H_{k}\big(F_{m}(X);\Q\big)$ into irreducible symmetric group representations for all $m\le 2k$.
 The stabilization maps $H_{k}\big(C_{n}(X)\big)\xrightarrow{\sim}H_{k}\big(C_{n+1}(X)\big)$ and $H_{k}\big(F_{n}(X)\big)\to H_{k}\big(F_{n+1}(X)\big)$ arise from maps between configuration spaces $C_{n}(X)\to C_{n+1}(X)$ and $F_{n}(X)\to F_{n+1}(X)$ that ``add a point at infinity"; for a more precise definition, see, for example, \cite[Section 1.1]{miller2019higher}.
-In the case of homological stability, the stabilization maps take a class in $H_{k}\big(C_{n}(X)\big)$ and tensors it with the fundamental class of $H_{0}\big(C_{1}(\R^{d})\big)$ to get a class in $H_{k}\big(C_{n+1}(X)\big)$; see Figure \ref{configofpointsinclusionhom}.
-The representation stability map is defined similarly.
+In the case of homological stability, the stabilization map takes a class in $H_{k}\big(C_{n}(X)\big)$ and tensors it with the fundamental class of $H_{0}\big(C_{1}(\R^{d})\big)$ to get a class in $H_{k}\big(C_{n+1}(X)\big)$; see Figure \ref{configofpointsinclusionhom}.
+The representation stability map is defined similarly, up to the relabeling of points.